How do students find themselves in the Community Standards (CS) office?

 Can I receive more than one sanction at a time?

-- Sanctions are reflective of the nature and severity of an incident and consider if the student had prior misconduct and a combination of reformative and punitive sanctions may be imposed.
+- Sanctions are reflective of the nature and severity of an incident and consider if the student had prior misconduct.

 - In all cases, education is the primary goal of any sanction applied.
 It is hoped that students will reflect upon the choices and decisions made in the situation, realize the impact these impacts had on both themselves and the community and determine changes that will ensure subsequent violations do not occur and their success at UNH.